Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        This can either be a number, or the string @c "all" (meaning all columns).
   - @c "row-count": the number of rows that this cell should consume.\n This can either be a number, or the string @c "all" (meaning all rows).
-  - @c "value": a numeric, string, or null value to assign to the cell.
+  - @c "value": a numeric, string, or date value to assign to the cell.
   - @c "background": the background color.
 This can be either a color name or hex-encoded value.
   - @c "bold": @c true to make the cell bold.
   - @c "highlight": @c true to highlight the cell.